Writing Poetry 2021-2022

 No formal qualifications required

-£350 (Fee can be paid in full or in instalments over the year) £50 non-refundable deposi
+£350 (Fee can be paid in full or in two instalments)

 All tutors on the Creative Writing Programme have experience of teaching online and we have a secure and stable system for providing this service built into our website.
 You will need to ensure you have access to a computer/laptop connected to the internet with a video camera (most modern computers have one built in).